-We recognise that the coming months and years are going to be financially challenging for all local authorities, and much remains uncertain at this stage.
+We recognise that the coming months and years are going to be financially challenging for all local authorities.
+Much remains uncertain at this stage including the impact of major global economic pressures such as increasing energy and fuel prices and the inflationary impact of the war in Ukraine on food and other commodities, in addition to the ongoing effects of COVID-19.
 However, we believe that West Suffolk Council's existing approach and strong financial position pre COVID-19 puts it in a good position to support recovery and continued growth in wellbeing and prosperity in West Suffolk.